AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/bldg-google-ecomm-dim.md

 1. Name the column.
 1. Select **Joined Column** from the [definition dropdown](../data-warehouse-mgr/calc-column-types.md).
 In this example, we are working with a [one-to-one relationship](../data-warehouse-mgr/table-relationships.md), matching the **eCommerce.transactionID** column to exactly one row of the **orders** table.
 1. Next, we need to define the path, or how the table and column being used are connected.
 Click the Select a table and column dropdown.
-1. The path we need isn't available, so we need to create a new one.
+1. The path we need is not available, so we need to create a new one.
 Click Create new Path.
 1. In the window that displays, set the **Many** side to **orders.order\_id**, or the column in the **orders** table that contains the order ID.
 1. On the **One** side, find the **Google ECommerce** table, then set the column to **transactionID**.